nag2mani/-SearchEngines_and_InformationRetrieval/search_engine/README.md

-# Repository: Search Engine Built from Scratch
+# Search Engine Built from Scratch

 This repository demonstrates the development of a **search engine from scratch** by implementing essential features such as **Scraping**, **Indexing**, and **Ranking** of documents.
 The ranking is achieved by calculating **TF-IDF weighted vectors** and measuring **pairwise cosine similarity**.
 Below, you will find an overview of the tasks completed and instructions for working with this code.